 In 2014, the Electrical Apparatus Service Association (EASA) launched its own accreditation program and sanctioned us as one of its original third-party auditors.
 This program evaluates motor service centers to ensure they are using prescribed good practices (based on ANSI/EASA AR 100) to maintain motor efficiency and reliability during repairs.

 The most significant recent milestone for our motors and drives efforts came in 2018, when we were recognized by the American National Standards Institute (ANSI) as a Certification Body.
 This achievement signified that we met the requirements outlined in ISO/IEC 17065 for organizations that certify products, processes and services, and we can now certify electric motors and small electric motors for efficiency as designated by the DOE.
-We later completed our ISO/IEC 17065 renewal audit with ANSI and are currently awaiting final determination from the DOE classifying our motors and drives team as a nationally recognized certification program for motor efficiency compliance.
+We later completed our ISO/IEC 17065 renewal audit with ANSI.
+In July 2020, we were classified by the DOE as a nationally recognized certification program for electric and small electric motors.

 We remain committed to the motors and drives industry.
 The need for efficient motor-driven systems is on the rise, and we continue to evaluate the market for ways to further our abilities and processes.
 As new developments surface and standards are set, we will be there to provide guidance, training, education and consulting to keep motors and drives running efficiently and reliably.